HappyRouting: Learning Emotion-Aware Route Trajectories for Scalable In-The-Wild Navigation: Introduction

 While the vision, preferences, and design of empathic navigation have been presented in prior work~\cite{pfleging:experiencemaps}, its technical concept, implementation, and concrete evaluation have rarely been the subject of research.
 In particular, the field of in-vehicle emotion assessment~\cite{bethge_vemotion_2021,liu2021empathetic} has evolved strongly over the past decade, while empathic real-world applications remain the exception~\cite{zepf_driver_2020,braun2020if}.
 Based on an increasing number of available datasets that classify driver emotions based on driving context~\cite{bethge_vemotion_2021, balters:stresscar, liu2021empathetic}, we conceptualize and implement the missing building blocks for an end-to-end empathic navigation interface.
 Consequently, \system{} predicts possible emotions for thousands of unseen roads throughout a road graph and optimizes for the best tradeoff between positive emotions and travel time.
+While prior work has proposed emotion-focused navigation strategies based on static affective user ratings~\cite{doi:10.1080/13658816.2014.931585}, our system is the first to integrate real-time contextual data for emotion-driven route adaptation. \system{} dynamically updates routes based on predicted happiness levels using remotely acquirable data sources without requiring subjective user reports after model training.
+Thus, our approach dynamically incorporates contextual road features to predict emotions in real-time.
+This allows for personalized navigation that adapts without requiring manual user input during or after model training.
+The goal of \system{} is to enhance emotional well-being by counteracting stress and frustration, known contributors to accident-prone behaviors~\cite{EHERENFREUNDHAGER2017236, pecher2009influence, underwood1999anger}.

 \chadded[id=1AC]{Closest to our work is SAR by Wang et al. \cite{wang2018SAR}, a route recommendation system that considers social and environmental context factors affecting human emotions.
 The authors devised a heuristic model incorporating context information to determine the most enjoyable route.
 They evaluated their method based on computational performance and with five participants in a driving simulator.
 To improve and extend this idea, \system{} incorporates a machine learning model trained and quantitatively evaluated on a large dataset.
 In contrast to a driving simulator, we conducted a real-world user driving study to investigate how \system{} affects emotions while driving.} \chadded[id=2AC]{} \chadded[id=R3]{}